marouenbg/ACHR.cu/README.md

 Computing the null space through QR decompostion is faster but less precise and consumes more memory as it takes all the dimensions of the matrix as opposed to SVD that removes colmuns below a given precision of the SV.

+2.1.
+Software and Hardware requirements

+ACHR.cu requires CUDA 8.0 and works on sm_35 hardware and above.
+This is particularly due to the use of nested parallelism that is only available in these versions.
+It also requires CPLEX 12.6.3 and GSL library of linear algebra (for the sequential version of SVD and QR).

 3- Comparison to existing software

 OptGP sampler